mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

     * `Chart.yaml` &mdash; Contains metadata about the Helm chart.
     * `values.yaml` &mdash; Contains release-specific configuration options for the deployment.

-### Pull Container Images for MATLAB Production Server and MATLAB Runtime
+### Step 2: Pull Container Images for MATLAB Production Server and MATLAB Runtime

 1. Pull the container image for MATLAB Production Server to your machine.